spiercey/plexamp-tui/README.md

 * Displays current track, playback state, progress, and volume.
 * Control playback: play/pause, next, previous.
 * Control volume: increase or decrease in 5% increments.
-* Shows a warning when using the default config (127.0.0.1).

----

-## Limitations

-This application doesn't authenticate with Plex.
-Therefore it is limited to local control only.
-Plex doesn't provide any detailed API on local control so features are limited to what has been found/discovered about the local API.

-The main limitation is around starting playback.
-This seems to only be available through the cloud plex server.
-So you will need to start the play back through some other controller.
-IE the mobile app, web app, or my [NFC Controller](https://github.com/spiercey/plexamp-nfc-uart-python).

-There is a local playback feature that allows you to start playback on your Plexamp devices using pre-configured playback URLs, similar to NFC tag functionality.
-See the [PLAYBACK_FEATURE.md](PLAYBACK_FEATURE.md) for more information on how to configure it.

-Maybe one day I will update this with Authentication so we can view music and start playback.

 ---